 Stereotypes and Assumptions

 Women are often stereotyped as nurturers and caregivers.
 We are cast in roles as feminine or masculine at birth, given baby dolls or toy trucks, dressed in frills or sports gear, and conditioned to behave accordingly.
 But every human being is a unique individual.
-In the same way that everyone is at a different place on the financial continuum, we are all at our own place in the spectrum of human sexuality, behaviour, desire, and personality.
+In the same way that everyone is at a different place on the financial continuum, we are all at our own place in the spectrum of human sexuality, behavior, desire, and personality.

 There are many assumptions around gender, power, and money.
 When a couple opens a joint account at the bank, the man’s name is often listed first by rote.
 When a man and a woman walk into a car dealership, the salesperson invariably addresses questions to the man.
 Realtors tell women about renovated kitchens while men hear about the heated garage or the furnace.
 It can make us feel powerless to be cast in a role that we don’t want to play.
 Women are making big money decisions, buying cars, and shunning classic female roles in relationships.
 We want to be recognized as power players in our own right.